refactoriel/Valetudo/docs/_pages/installation/dreame.md

 Once you know that, download the latest matching Valetudo binary to your laptop:
 `https://github.com/Hypfer/Valetudo/releases/latest/download/valetudo-{armv7,armv7-lowmem,aarch64}`

-With the Valetudo binary downloaded, head over to <a href="https://github.com/Hypfer/valetudo-helper-httpbridge" rel="noopener" target="_blank">https://github.com/Hypfer/valetudo-helper-httpbridge</a>
-and download a matching binary for your laptops operating system.

 Now, connect the laptop to the Wi-Fi Access Point of the robot.
 If you can't see the robots Wi-Fi AP to connect to, it might have disabled itself.
 In that case, press and hold the two outer buttons until it starts talking to you.

 Once connected via Wi-Fi, you should be able to connect to it using ssh.
 Do that now and keep the shell open: `ssh -i ./your/keyfile root@192.168.5.1`

-The next step is to start the utility webserver.
-Open a new terminal and run the `./valetudo-helper-httpbridge-amd64` binary **Don't close that window until you're done.**
-The server will create a new `www` directory right next to itself as well as print out a few sample commands explaining how to download from and upload to it.

-Make sure that it is listening on an IP in the range of `192.168.5.0/24` and then copy the downloaded valetudo binary to the newly created `www` folder.
-Remove the `{-aarch64,lowmem,..}` etc. suffix.
-It should just be called `valetudo`.

 <div markdown="1" class="emphasis-box">
 <div class="alert alert-important" role="alert">